Current Travel Advice for Customers.Click here

 Read time: 7 mins

 Utah is home to some of America’s most spectacular national parks, making it easy to create an unforgettable road trip that explores the best of the state’s offerings and then some.
-You’ll be able to experience what’s often referred to as the “Mighty Five,” Canyonlands, Zion, Bryce Canon, Arches and Capitol Reef national parks as well as famous destinations like Monument Valley, a fantastical wonderland of spires, buttes, and unique, natural red rock formations that look like works of art.
-With more time, you may even be able to squeeze in a look at the magnificent Grand Canyon too.
+You’ll be able to experience what’s often referred to as the “Mighty Five” - Canyonlands, Zion, Bryce Canon, Arches and Capitol Reef national parks as well as famous destinations like Monument Valley, a fantastical wonderland of spires, buttes, and unique, natural red rock formations that look like works of art.
+If you’ve time, it’s also worth extending to include a detour to the magnificent Grand Canyon.

-Begin and end your adventure in Salt Lake City, home to Salt Lake City International Airport.
-You may want to spend a day or two in the capital city first to catch your breath and beat any jet lag.
+There are various starting points for a Utah road trip, including Las Vegas but here we’ll focus on a circular route from Salta Lake City which has frequent direct flights.
 You’ll find plenty of things to do here, some of which can provide a good layout of the land and a brief history of the region for some insight on what you might expect, like the Natural History Museum.
 The 163,000-square-foot architectural wonder known as the Rio Tinto Center forms a multi-story indoor canyon in the foothills of the Wasatch Mountain Range that houses this institution.
 It contains a wide range of fun interactive exhibits showcasing natural history as well as the cultures of indigenous people.
 A highlight is the Past Worlds paleontological display which feature a unique perspective from beneath, next to and above a vast collection of dinosaur fossils.
 Utah is one of the richest areas on Earth when it comes to dinosaur-fossil discovery, and the exhibits of massive skeletal creatures from the past make this museum a must-visit alone.

 When you’re ready to get out on the road, set the first destination on your GPS to Moab.